-AAA provides MPPC and RU design feature endorsements on an immaculate Rockwell Commander 112B.
-The Commander is also available for PPL and CPL training and offers comfortable, economical touring.
+AAA provides MPPC and RU design feature endorsements on an immaculate Piper Arrow III.
+The Arrow is also available for PPL and CPL training and offers comfortable, economical touring.

-The aircraft is available for hire to holders of a PPL or higher upon completion of the course.
+The aircraft is available for hire upon completion of the course.

 Note: CSU endorsements can also be conducted in conjunction with a Tail Wheel Design Feature endorsement if desired.
 See our Tail Wheel Endorsement Course page for details!

 You may also like...

 AAA’s Private Pilot Licence (PPL) Navigation Course is designed to provide recreational pilots with the skills required to navigate anywhere in the world with confidence by day in fine weather conditions.